FitSNAP/FitSNAP/docs/source/Run/Run_input.rst

   ordered correctly, e.g. if you have a LAMMPS type 1 atom that is :code:`Ga`, and LAMMPS type 2 atoms are :code:`N`, list this as :code:`Ga N`.

-The remaining keywords are hyperparameters that *could* be optimized for your specific system, but this is not a requirement.
-You may also use the default values, or values used in our examples, which are often well behaved for other systems.

-- :code:`ranks` **???
-FIXME ???**
+- :code:`ranks` The number of bonds in an ACE cluster (analogous to the number of vertices in a fixed-lattice cluster).

-- :code:`lmax` is the maximum angular momentum per radial function.
+- :code:`lmax` are the maximum angular momentum quantum numbers for each the atomic basis functions.

-- :code:`nmax` is the number of radial functions.
+- :code:`nmax` is the number of atomic basis functions.

 - :code:`nmaxbase` **???
 FIXME ???**